Gülen movement schools: Evaluations of private Gülen Movement schools

 Gülen Movement Schools have received both praise and criticism.

 The achievements of these schools are often highlighted in publications or websites managed by the Gülen movement.
 For example, Somali Higher Education and Culture Minister Duale Mohamed Adem praised the contributions of the schools to the Somali people.
 Foluso Oluwole Adeshida, Nigeria's deputy ambassador to Ankara, praised the 16 schools in his country.
 Pakistani Prime Minister Nawaz Sharif praised the 23 PakTurk International Schools and Colleges in his country.

-The 17 Gulen-inspired schools in Australia rank highly in comparisons to other schools in terms of academic results and retention rates.
+The 17 Gülen-inspired schools in Australia rank highly in comparisons to other schools in terms of academic results and retention rates.

 Two American professors at the Lutheran Theological Seminary at Philadelphia and Temple University wrote that "these schools have consistently promoted good learning and citizenship, and the Hizmet movement is to date an evidently admirable civil society organization to build bridges between religious communities and to provide direct service on behalf of the common good".
 Participants in the movement have also founded private universities.

-Other commentators disagree with these assessments and are suspicious of the anti-integrative potential of Gulen-movement schools.
+Other commentators disagree with these assessments and are suspicious of the anti-integrative potential of Gülen-movement schools.
 In 2008, the Dutch government investigated the movement's activities in the Netherlands.
 Following the investigation, the Dutch government, concluding that the Gülen schools did indeed promote "anti-integrative behavior," reduced their public funding.
-This decision was overturned in 2010 and funding was restored after an investigation by the Dutch intelligence organization AIVD and an assigned academician Martin van Bruinessen which resulted in findings that Gulen movement schools did not represent a threat to Dutch society.
+This decision was overturned in 2010 and funding was restored after an investigation by the Dutch intelligence organization AIVD and an assigned academician Martin van Bruinessen which resulted in findings that Gülen movement schools did not represent a threat to Dutch society.

 In April 2009, Radio Free Europe/Radio Liberty published a piece about the Gülen schools in Central Asia stating the "Turkish educational institutions have come under increasing scrutiny ...
 Governments as well as many scholars and journalists suspect that the schools have more than just education on their agendas ..."
 The article quoted Hakan Yavuz, a Turkish professor of political science at the University of Utah, as calling the Gülen movement:

 a political movement ... and it has always been political ...
 They want to train an elitist class that will then turn Turkey into a centre of the religious World, Islamise the country ...
 It is the most powerful movement right now in [Turkey] ...
 There is no other movement to balance them in society.

 In April 2010, Trend News Agency published a piece about the Gülen schools in Georgia.
 Excerpt: "The Georgian Labor Party protested the opening of Turkish schools in Georgia.
 The party's Political Secretary Giorgi Gugava called the mass opening of Turkish schools in Georgia, "the dominance of Turkey in the Georgian educational system," and noted that these schools aim to spread Turkish culture and fundamentalist religious ideas...Gugava said the process is headed by Turkish religious leader Fetullah Gülen, whose activities are banned in his motherland..."

-In other sources, the schools in Central Asia have been described as supporting a philosophy based on Turkish nationalism rather than on Islam.